top of page

 Larry Miller

-Larry supports media and technology companies and their financial sponsors on capital formation and growth strategy, digital product and service development, acquisitions and restructuring.
+Larry supports music and technology companies and their financial sponsors on valuation, capital formation and growth strategy, digital product and service development, acquisitions and restructuring.
 Previously, Larry was a Partner at L.E.K.
 Consulting and a senior member of the firm’s media and entertainment practice.
 He later served as Executive Vice President and General Manager of MediaNet.

 Larry founded and operated Or Music, a Grammy Award winning independent record label and music publisher where he signed, recorded and published multi-platinum artists Los Lonely Boys and Matisyahu; he was Vice President of Market Development at AT&T Labs Research, and began his career as a broadcaster at Tribune, NBC Radio Entertainment and WHTZ/Z100 New York, regarded as the most successful startup in U.S. radio history as the station went from “worst to first” within 72 days of signing-on in the country’s most competitive radio market.

 Larry has commented on CBS, ABC, CNBC, CNN, Fox News and NPR; in the Wall Street Journal, New York Times, Time, Business Week, Financial Times, The Economist, Los Angeles Times, Billboard and Rolling Stone.
-He is the author of "Same Heart/New Beat: How Record Labels Amplify Talent in the Modern Music Marketplace."
+He is the author of "How Streaming Has Impacted the Value of Music," and "Same Heart/New Beat: How Record Labels Amplify Talent in the Modern Music Marketplace."
 His article "Metadata: How to Develop the Foundation for the Music Business of Tomorrow" was published in The Licensing Journal, and "Paradigm Shift: Why Radio Must Adapt to the Rise of Digital" was published in Entertainment and Sports Lawyer, the ABA Forum on the Entertainment and Sports Industries.

 He earned an MBA at Columbia Business School, and BA at Brandeis University.